 and gallery, painted yellow with red trim and a red band around

 the gallery.
 Iris Diensthuber's photo is at the top of this page, Pat Young has a photo, a panoramic view of the lighthouse and harbor is also available, and Google has a satellite

-view.
+view and a "street" view from the water.
 NGA formerly listed a very small light at this location.
 Located on a rocky point north

 of Puerto Barquerizo Moreno near the southwestern tip of the island.